Who is Luigi Mangione: What to know about the man charged with murder in United Healthcare CEO’s shooting death

 Mangione appears to have left a positive review for the Unabomber’s manifesto online earlier this year, and praised the killer as a “political revolutionary.”

-An account under that name on book review website Goodreads, that also matches photos of the suspect on other social media platforms, gave Ted Kaczynski’s book a four-star review in January.
+An account under that name on the book review website Goodreads, which also matches photos of the suspect on other social media platforms, gave Ted Kaczynski’s book a four-star review in January.

 “It’s easy to quickly and thoughtless write this off as the manifesto of a lunatic, in order to avoid facing some of the uncomfortable problems it identifies.
 But it’s simply impossible to ignore how prescient many of his predictions about modern society turned out,” the review continues.